vikaschauhan734/diabetes_prediction/README.md

 3. Removing duplicated values from the dataset.
 4. Data visualization:
    - Countplot of the count of individuals by smoking history.
+   - Countplot of the count of individuals by smoking history and diabetes status.
+   - Countplot of the count of individuals by gender.
+   - Countplot of the count of individuals by gender and diabetes status.
    - Histogram of age distribution.
    - Box plot of age distribution by diabetes.
+   - Countplot of the count of individuals by hypertension and diabetes status.
+   - Countplot of the count of individuals by heart disease and diabetes status.
    - Box plot of BMI distribution by diabetes.
    - Box plot of HbA1c level distribution by diabetes.
    - Box plot of blood glucose level distribution by diabetes.